 Related: Discover how thinking cross-platform helps you stay top of mind for longer in our blog post, Brand Video Production: How Atomised Content Extends Your Brand Reach.

 5. No Piece of Content is Ever 'Spent'

 Finally, try not to think of content as being 'spent'.
 There are always ways to get a little more mileage out of the material that you have.
 Try to look with fresh eyes.
 It can be as simple as going back over an old project with a different frame of reference and seeing clips or soundbites in there that make sense in a whole different way.

 Reused assets can lead to really powerful results, particularly when included from an early stage...

-This film for BMW Careers is a perfect example of using pre-existing content from the business’ library.
+This film for BMW Careers is a perfect example of how our marketing video production team can use pre-existing content from a business’ library.
 Naturally they had a large amount of really lovely footage from the promotional material produced for the main brand.
 This was combined with graphics, some library, some UGC – also from BMW – sound design and a specifically composed music track.
 The addition of the track really pulls the production together – making it more than just a collection of disparate material.
 This is a clear example of how making the producer aware of the stipulations at the outset of the project allowed the creatives and the production team to incorporate the different assets seamlessly.